jason-cobb/New-Feature-Test-Plan-with-Test-Cases/README.md

 - Chicken Alfredo Bowl
 - Create Your Own Papa Bowl

+Assumptions:
-Assumptions: You are able to gain access to Papa Johns Website Homepage at www.papajohns.com
+- You are able to gain access to [Papa Johns Website Homepage ](www.papajohns.com)
+- Navigate to the Papa Bowls page: https://www.papajohns.com/order/dealbuilder?dealId=33605 or from a homepage link to Papa Bowls

 Case ID - PB1
 - Date- 10/8/22